leob/express-mongo-rest-starter/README.md

 * it's based on ES6 (also known as ECMAScript 2015), so using Arrow functions, Promises and so on (but not ES6 style import/export).
 This means it will work only with newer node.js versions (I'm using and recommending node.js v.6.9)
 * it uses Mongoose as the MongoDB library.
-This is the most popular Javascript library for MongoDB with an extensive community and ecosystem around it, and with substantial advantages for more complex apps
+This is the most popular Javascript library for MongoDB with an extensive community and ecosystem around it, and with substantial advantages for more complex apps (e.g. model validation and client-side joins)
+* it uses ABSOLUTE paths for importing modules, so instead of ```Project = require('../models/project')``` we simply use Project = require('models/project') - simpler and less error-prone (and it allows you to more easily move modules to a different directory as part of a refactoring); the absolute paths are made possible by setting the NODE_PATH variable in the startup scripts
-* it uses Morgan and Winston for logging
+* it uses Morgan and Winston for logging, and has error-handling middleware
 * it uses a standard directory structure, I chose a layout that seems to be popular in "Express land"
 * finally, I have NOT yet chosen a test tool and framework, this will be the hardest part because there are so many ... but probably I will end up choosing Mocha, Chai and Supertest (because they seem the most popular)